Current Verian Study: Financing is a Major Challenge for Half of German Automotive Suppliers / Industry in Restructuring

 The market research company Verian (formerly Kantar Public) conducted a study called ‘German Economic Pulse 2024’ on behalf of the consulting firm FTI-Andersch.
 It surveyed 200 companies in Germany from the automotive, machinery, consumer goods, and retail sectors by phone about current economic outlooks, restructuring, insolvencies, refinancings, and other structural challenges.

 The companies surveyed have a minimum annual turnover of €50 million, with around a quarter generating over €500 million annually.
-The survey was conducted in the second quarter of 2024.

 About FTI-Andersch: